In all my years of writing about resumes, I never wrote a blog that answers the basic questions, “What is a resume?” and

 The modern resume has evolved quite a bit over the last 450 years.

 Job seekers used to put their weight, height, and marital status on their resumes at one point in history.

 Can you imagine?
 The horror.

 Why is a resume important?

-Your resume only has one purpose, and that is to get you an interview.
+Your resume only has one purpose: to get you an interview.

 Notice I said an interview.

 A resume is important because it is the first step in getting your foot in the door at a company.

 Because of that, everything on your resume should closely align with what’s asked for in the job description.

 When you use the exact keywords and phrases from the job description on your resume, you make it very easy for the hiring manager to see that your skills match their needs.

 And you make it very easy for the hiring manager to request an interview with you.

-When you include information not relevant to the position you’re applying for, it almost guarantees you will not get an interview.
+When you include information irrelevant to the position you’re applying for, it almost guarantees you will not get an interview.

 This is where job seekers get hung up most of the time.